Estimated Reading Time: 4 minutes

 As most Dutch do, I spoke Dutch.
-Nobody in Costa Rica spoke any Dutch and they still don’t.
-Not a good language.
+Nobody in Costa Rica spoke Dutch, and they still don’t.
+It’s not a good language to use in most countries.

-I spoke pretty decent German, but again, no good.
-My English was pretty fluent but at the time almost nobody spoke any English at all in Costa Rica.
-I had never realized how difficult it was to speak in sign language and no matter how hard I tried, most locals did not understand anything of what I was trying to tell them.
+I spoke pretty decent German, but fluently.
+My English was pretty fluent, but at the time, almost nobody spoke English in Costa Rica.
+I had never realized how difficult it was to talk in sign language, and no matter how hard I tried, most locals did not understand anything I was trying to tell them.
 So guess what!
 I had to learn Spanish.

-English spoken people are usually not used to make an effort to learn another language and do not realize that doing so has a lot of benefits.
+English-speaking people are usually not used to trying to learn another language and do not realize that doing so has many benefits.

 Respect the locals

-I hired a bilingual secretary who helped a lot in the beginning, at least in my business, but soon I realized that I needed to make the effort to learn their language.
+I hired a bilingual secretary who helped a lot initially, at least in my business, but soon, I realized that I needed to make an effort to learn their language.
 Not only because it made life easier.
-I realized that to get respect from the locals, I had to start to give them respect and I could only do so by learning their language.
-Yes, we owe them respect, we live in their country.
-Imagine me going on a trip to Los Angeles and speak Dutch to everyone there.
+I realized that to get respect from the locals, I had to start to give them respect, and I could only do so by learning their language.
+Yes, we owe them respect; we live in their country.
+Imagine me going on a trip to Los Angeles and speaking Dutch to everyone there.
 Do you think people will try to understand me?

 A rolling r

 Of course, once you start learning certain words, pronunciation becomes an issue.
-Ticos roll their “R” and we Dutch have a potato in our throat, which makes it impossible to pronounce the word when it has a lot of r’s in it, Ticos still look at me like “what the hell is he saying” even though Spanish is my most fluent language.
+Ticos roll their “R,” and we Dutch have a potato in our throat, which makes it impossible to pronounce the word when it has a lot of rrrr’s in it.
+Ticos still look at me like “What the hell is he saying?” even though Spanish is my most fluent language.
+My mom says my Dutch is terrible now.

 Being Dutch gives me the advantage of having learned several languages in school.
-So learning a 4th or a 5th language comes much easier than it does to others, especially when it comes to writing.
+So, learning a 4th or a 5th language comes much easier than it does for others, especially in writing.
 The grammar in the Spanish language is a bit different, but you can afford to make mistakes.
-No matter how bad you pronounce it will still be reasonably understandable and at least you’ll be trying.
+No matter how bad you pronounce it, it will still be reasonably understandable, and at least you’ll be trying.

 The Spanish Alphabet

-English spoken people should realize that each language has its own alphabet and is not pronounced as it is in English.
+English-speaking people should realize that each language has its own alphabet and is not pronounced like English.
 The Spanish alphabet is pronounced in Spanish and NOT in English.
-The name Andrea is, for example, pronounce in Spanish “Ahn DRAI ah” and not “AN dree ah” or “An DREE ah” as you do in English.
+The name Andrea is, for example, pronounced in Spanish as “Ahn DRAI ah” and not “AN dree ah” or “A DREE ah,” as you do in English.
+The town Atenas is “Ah tanas,” and Grecia is “Grey ceah”.

 The Rosetta Stone

-With new clients, I always try to make a point about learning the basics of the Spanish language as much as you can before you even move to Costa Rica.
-Many future expats start
+With new clients, I always try to make a point about learning the basics of Spanish as much as possible before you even move to Costa Rica.
+Many future ex-pats start

 - using the Rosetta Stone,